trevormgoodell/Search-Algorithms/README.md

 A heuristic is a function that will estimate the remaining path length.
 For optimality, it is important that this function is admissable.
 Common examples of heuristics are euclidean distance and manhattan distance.

 ### Admissable
-A function is admissable if it never overestimates.
+A function is admissable if it never outputs a value that is better than the real value, meaning if the true cost from point A to point B is 10 and the function estimates the length to be 8, this function would not be admissable.
+In path finding, the euclidean distance is admissable because the actual length of the path will never be less than shorter than the euclidean distance, because the shortest path between two points is a straight line.
 The importance of this will be discussed in the A* section.

 ### Complete
 A function is complete if it is gauranteed to find an answer if it exists.